Kenneth L. Samuel, M.Div., D.Min.

 Dr. Samuel has served as an Adjunct Professor in the Religion and Philosophy Department at Clark Atlanta University and has served as a Teaching Assistant in homiletics at the Candler School of Theology, Emory University.
 Dr. Samuel’s first book, entitled ‘Solomon’s Success: Four Essential Keys To Leadership’ has appeared as a number one best seller in The Christian Century Magazine.

-Believing that our love for Jesus should never be separated from our passion for Justice, Dr. Samuel has engaged himself in the struggle for Human Rights through numerous agencies, which most recently include serving as Vice-Chair of the African American Leadership Council of People For the American Way (Washington, D.C.), Trustee Board Member of the Pacific School of Religion (Berkeley, CA), Advisory Board Member of the Interdenominational Theological Center (Atlanta, GA), Board Member of Leadership DeKalb (the premier Leadership Development program in DeKalb County, GA), Religious Advisory Board Member of the National Black Justice Coalition, Past appointed member of the Georgia Council on Adult Literacy, Past member of the Citizens Panel Review Board of DeKalb Juvenile Court (CASA), Volunteer Chaplain of the DeKalb County Jail, Past Board Member of the Scottdale Child Development Center, Past Southern Regional Chaplain of the Alpha Phi Alpha Fraternity Inc., Past Chair of the United Way Ministerial Campaign, and Past President of the DeKalb County, Georgia Branch of the NAACP.
-Additionally, Dr. Samuel has been elected as a Georgia delegate to the last four Democratic National Conventions.
+Believing that our love for Jesus should never be separated from our passion for Justice, Dr. Samuel has engaged himself in the struggle for Human Rights through numerous agencies, which most recently include serving as Vice-Chair of the African American Leadership Council of People For the American Way (Washington, D.C.), Trustee Board Member of Lancaster School of Theology (Lancaster, PA), Board Member of Leadership DeKalb (the premier Leadership Development program in DeKalb County, GA), Religious Advisory Board Member of the National Black Justice Coalition, Past appointed member of the Georgia Council on Adult Literacy, Past member of the Citizens Panel Review Board of DeKalb Juvenile Court (CASA), Volunteer Chaplain of the DeKalb County Jail, Past Board Member of the Scottdale Child Development Center, Past Southern Regional Chaplain of the Alpha Phi Alpha Fraternity Inc., Past Chair of the United Way Ministerial Campaign, and Past President of the DeKalb County, Georgia Branch of the NAACP.
+Additionally, Dr. Samuel has been elected as a Georgia delegate to several Democratic National Conventions.

 As the founder of Victory Outreach In Community Empowerment (VOICE) 501c3, Dr. Samuel has led community services that have enriched the Stone Mountain vicinity in the following areas; customer service training, career development workshops, foreclosure prevention programs, homebuyer down payment assistance workshops, and basic computer skills training.
 Currently, VOICE provides free GED preparatory courses for ages 17 and older, financial literacy classes, and physical recreation for youth ages 12-18.
 VOICE will soon offer loan modification counseling.
 All of these services are open and available to the Stone Mountain/DeKalb Community.

-Dr. Samuel is the proud parent of one daughter, Kendalle Marye, and resides in Lithonia, Georgia.
+Dr. Samuel is the proud parent of one daughter, Kendalle Marye, and resides in Ellenwood, Georgia.